[Major–posted 2/24/20 (replaces 6/27/18 edition)]

 In this context, the university is authorized to establish centers and institutes as they pertain to the academic, research, and service mission of the institution.
 Each university-recognized center and institute must conform to university policies as well as to state regulations and statutes and requires appropriate oversight, reporting, and review.

 Each center or institute must be established by completing Attachment A. Any university financial commitment to the proposed center or institute must be documented (Attachment A, section 5.).
-Approval shall be obtained from the university official (for example, a dean, vice president, the PSVPAA, and so forth).
-Final approval shall then be obtained from the VPR.
-If the center or institute is approved, all documents will be filed with the OVPR.
+Approval shall be obtained from the university official (for example, a dean, vice president, the PSVP, and so forth).
+Final approval shall then be obtained from OR&I. If the center or institute is approved, all documents will be filed with OR&I.

-Proposed changes in name, mission, direction, director, or university official shall be submitted through the university official to the OVPR by completing Attachment B.
+Proposed changes in name, mission, direction, director, or university official shall be submitted through the university official to OR&I by completing Attachment B.

-A university-recognized center or institute may be proposed for dissolution by the Director at any time through the university official by submitting Attachment B to the VPR.
+A university-recognized center or institute may be proposed for dissolution by the Director at any time through the university official by submitting Attachment B to OR&I.

-Alternatively, if at any time the university official believes that it is in the university's better interests to dissolve a center or institute contrary to the Director's wishes, the university official may request in writing with cause that the VPR initiate a review.
-The VPR will request in writing a response from the center or institute director in a timely manner not to exceed one year.
-If disagreement between the director and the university official persists, the VPR shall charge the University Research Committee to conduct a review.
-The committee will report its findings to the VPR, who will implement the committee's recommendations.
+Alternatively, if at any time the university official believes that it is in the university's better interests to dissolve a center or institute contrary to the Director's wishes, the university official may request in writing with cause that OR&I initiate a review.
+OR&I will request in writing a response from the center or institute director in a timely manner not to exceed six months.
+If disagreement between the director and the university official persists, OR&I shall charge the University Research Committee to conduct a review.
+The committee will report its findings to OR&I, who will implement the committee's recommendations.

-Centers and institutes will be evaluated periodically to ascertain if their continued existence is in the best interest of the university and its total program.
+Centers and institutes will be evaluated annually to ascertain if their continued existence is in the best interest of the university and its total program.

-(1) Active Status: centers or institutes assigned active status will be reviewed again after six years of activity (in the seventh year).
+(1) Active Status: centers or institutes assigned active status will be reviewed annually.

-(2) Probationary Status: centers or institutes assigned probationary status will be reviewed again after a period specified by the responsible university official, but not exceeding three years.
-The time line for subsequent review will begin on the first day of the next fiscal year.
+(3) Probationary Status: centers or institutes assigned probationary status will be reviewed again after a period specified by the review committee.
+The timeline for subsequent review will begin on the first day of the next fiscal year.

-The review will be initiated by the VPR by notifying the director and the university official to whom he/she reports.
-A review team will be appointed by the VPR after nominations are solicited from the center or institute director and the university official.
-The VPR has the option to appoint one or two members who are external to the university, but they should not represent a majority.
+The review will be initiated by OR&I by notifying the director and the university official to whom he/she reports.
+A review team will be appointed by OR&I after nominations are solicited from the center or institute director and the university official.
+OR&I has the option to appoint one or two members who are external to the university, but they should not represent a majority.

 04 Audit Services